apostolikas/FROMAGe-Prompting-Strategies/blogpost.md

 ## Image Captioning

 Although the model was trained on the CC3M dataset, it is useful to check how it performs on other datasets as well.
-For this purpose, we used the Flickr-8k dataset, from which we used a specific subset that according to experts, the captions are fully representative of the corresponding image.
+For this purpose, we used the Flickr-8k dataset, from which we used a specific subset that according to experts, the captions are fully representative of the corresponding image (214 samples).
 Furthermore, we augmented the input visually by adding more images.
 This means that given the original image that the model needed to caption, we instead asked the model to retrieve 2 similar images.
 After retrieving the similar images, we added them to the prompt and asked the model to perform Image Captioning for the original image.
 Simply put, instead of giving directly the input image, we retrieved 2 similar ones and gave all three as input, but only asked the model to caption the original one.
 To evaluate the model, we employed a language model to compute the text embeddings of the generated caption using visual augmentation, the generated caption without using any augmentation and the original caption.

 <p align="center">
   <img src="images_report/Visual_augmentation_of_prompt.png" />